 I always prepare all of my ingredients in advance and just throw this together at the last minute as the cooking time is very minimal.
 I also have a julienne peeler (from a kitchen appliance shop), which I love as it juliennes perfectly and quickly.

 Love this?
-Why not post a comment below.
+Why not post a comment below or rate this recipe.